Introduction

 The Role of Diet and Nutrients in Asthma Food Control

-Researchers have identified the asthma risk and diet, which has focused on both dietary patterns and nutrients.
-Dietary patterns express habitual food consumption among populations and individuals, taking into consideration the types of foods eaten, frequency, their combinations and diversity. these nutrients are consumed as part of a complex food matrix; this method offers important advantages when using the diet-health relationship, as the effects of nutrients are common.
-Therefore, the most frequently studied dietary patterns are the Western diet and the Mediterranean diet.
-The Mediterranean diet emerged in the 1950s and 1960s in seacoast regions of southern Europe, particularly in Greece and Italy, where this was linked directly to a lower mortality from coronary heart disease.
 The guidelines for the Mediterranean diet highlight meals rich in vegetables, fruits and whole grain cereals.
-Vitamin D intake during pregnancy has been linked to a reduced risk of childhood wheeze.
+Vitamin D intake during pregnancy has been linked to a reduced risk of childhood wheezing.
 Despite these findings, researchers have shown that neither vitamin D nor vitamin E intake has been clearly demonstrated to have a consistent effect on the development of childhood asthma(Guilleminault et al., 2017).

-Although no particular recommendations to prevent asthma during pregnancy have been discovered and the guidelines for vitamin D should be followed as an existing guideline, and this should be followed by respiratory medicine specialists.
+Although no particular recommendations to prevent asthma during pregnancy have been discovered, the guidelines for vitamin D should be followed by respiratory medicine specialists.

 The Beneficial Effects of Fruits and Vegetables

-Clinical respiratory researchers have found that consuming fruits and vegetables appears to be lower risk of Asthma.
-Consuming vitamin C at a dose of 0.2 gr per day has demonstrated modest improvement in Asthma control, and a monthly administration of 60,000IU of vitamin D can significantly reduce the risk of asthma exacerbations among school-aged children.
-Therefore, vitamin D supplementation in preschool-aged children has not shown significant impact on subjective asthma control and needs further clinical trial research (Guilleminault et al., 2017).
+Vitamin D can significantly reduce the risk of asthma exacerbations among school-aged children.
+Therefore, vitamin D supplementation in preschool-aged children has not shown a significant impact on subjective asthma control and needs further clinical trial research (Guilleminault et al., 2017).

 Minerals for Respiratory Health